-There are a number of unmeasured exposures that may follow a seasonal pattern and could contribute to differences in offspring methylation, therefore confounding our results.
-These include other nutrition-related exposures (e.g. vitamin A (60), vitamin D (61,62) and dietary polyphenols (63)), as well as other potential exposures such as maternal stress (64), toxin exposure (65), intrauterine growth restriction (66-68), maternal hyperglycaemia (69), infection (70) and seasonal differences in the microbiome (71).
-Future nutritional intervention studies will help establish whether there is a causal association between differences in diet, nutritional biomarkers and methylation.
+There are a number of unmeasured exposures that may follow a seasonal pattern and could contribute to differences in offspring methylation, thus confounding our results.
+These include other nutrition-related exposures [e.g., vitamin A (66), vitamin D (67, 68), and dietary polyphenols (69)], as well as other potential exposures such as maternal stress (70), toxin exposure (71), intrauterine growth restriction (72-74), maternal hyperglycemia (75), infection (76), and seasonal differences in the microbiome (77).
+Future nutritional intervention studies will help establish whether there is a causal association between differences in diet, nutritional biomarkers, and methylation.

 Linear regression models rest on certain assumptions and have a number of limitations.
-For example, when modelling the effects of nutritional factors, minimum detection thresholds and saturation effects will introduce non-linear effects that cannot be captured by linear regression.

-Stepwise regressions allow large numbers of predictors to be evaluated, but have been criticized for producing inflated coefficients, and for the fact that after the strongest predictor has been considered there is little additional explanatory power for any correlated predictor (72).
-They are also known to be relatively unstable in that small changes in the data can cause one variable to be selected over another, which can then alter subsequent variable selection (73).
+For example, when modeling the effects of nutritional factors, minimum detection thresholds and saturation effects will introduce nonlinear effects that cannot be captured by linear regression.
+Stepwise regressions allow large numbers of predictors to be evaluated, but have been criticized for producing inflated coefficients, and for the fact that after the strongest predictor has been considered, there is little additional explanatory power for any correlated predictor (78).
+They are also known to be relatively unstable in that small changes in the data can cause one variable to be selected over another, which can then alter subsequent variable selection (79).
 It is therefore possible that some of the differences we see between the seasons are related to model instability rather than reflecting real changes.
-This point is exacerbated by the fact our sample size was small, meaning stratified analyses by season may not have had adequate power to distinguish true differences.
+This point is exacerbated by the fact that our sample size was small, meaning stratified analyses by season may not have had adequate power to distinguish true differences.